open/close all folders

 - Kurisu Makise from Steins;Gate has a different last name from her father, Dr. Nakabichi because of a falling out they had when she was younger and she disproved one of his theories.
 Later revealed in the first drama CD to be an aversion, since Dr. Nakabachi is not his real name.
 It's actually Shouichi Makise.
 Like many examples on this page this is done to hide their relationship until The Reveal.

 - Neon Genesis Evangelion contains an interesting variation in that both father and son go by the mother's surname.
 Gendo was originally named Rokubungi but changed his name when he married Yui Ikari, and some supplemental materials imply that this is because she was the daughter of a SEELE member and/or Gendo was trying to escape his pastnote .
+It's also used symbolically to show just how central Yui is to both of their character arcs and the series as a whole.

 - Rebuild of Evangelion subverts the trope from the original series in that Gendo was always Ikari, and Yui's original name was Ayanami, but it still counts for this trope in a way since Yui's clone Rei is given the surname Ayanami, and Shinji finding out Yui's original name is part of the overall reveal about Rei.